 Most builders have free plans, so take some time to try the ones you’re curious about.
 But before you start building your actual website, take some time to plan out the best way to do it:

 - The Best Homepage Practices – 9 Crucial Elements

 - 9 Fundamental Concepts For Effective Web Design

 - Tips from GoDaddy for Successfully Creating or Revamping Small Business Websites

-Here’s a comparison table that should make your decision easier.
+If you’re still on the fence, this comparison table should make your decision easier.